gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

   summary={<em>TypeScript version</em>}
 >

-Gatsby makes a `AdapterInit` type available which you can use to author your adapter.
+Gatsby makes a `AdapterInit` type available that you can use to author your adapter.
 It also accepts a generic for the adapter options:

 ```ts
 import type { AdapterInit } from "gatsby"